README.md

 future::plan(future::multisession)

-In order to predict race/ethnicity based on surnames AND geolocation, a user needs to provide a valid U.S. Census API key to access the census statistics.
-You may request a U.S. Census API key here.
+In order to predict race/ethnicity based on surnames and geolocation, a user needs to provide a valid U.S. Census API key to access the census statistics.
+You can request a U.S. Census API key from the U.S. Census API key signup page.
 Once you have an API key, you can use the package to download relevant Census geographic data on demand and condition race/ethnicity predictions on geolocation (county, tract, block, or place).

-The following example predicts the race/ethnicity of voters based on their surnames, Census tract of residence (census.geo = "tract"), and which party registration (party = "PID").
-Note that a valid API key must be provided in the input parameter 'census.key' in order for the function to download the relevant tract-level data.
+The following example predicts the race/ethnicity of voters based on their surnames, census tract of residence (census.geo = "tract"), and party registration (party = "PID").
+Note that a valid API key must be stored in a CENSUS_API_KEY environment variable or provided with the census.key argument in order for the function to download the relevant tract-level data.

 library(wru)